 Under the new European Securities & Market Authority (ESMA) regulations it will become mandatory for all eligible derivate instrument transactions to be centrally cleared.
 Although not yet required The Nottingham has decided to centrally clear all eligible derivatives.
-As such all The Nottingham's derivatives are fully collateralised with a central clearing member.
+As such all The Nottingham's derivatives are fully collateralised with a central clearing member, and therefore mitigating counterparty credit risk.